Mike Hilton: 2015

-As a senior, Hilton was given the #38 jersey This number holds special significance at Ole Miss and is only given to a select player who embodies the spirit of former Rebels defensive back Chucky Mullins, who in 1989 became paralyzed after making a head-first tackle that shattered four vertebrae in his cervical spine.
+As a senior, Hilton was given the #38 jersey This number holds special significance at Ole Miss and is only given to a player who embodies the spirit of former Rebels defensive back Chucky Mullins, who in 1989 became paralyzed after making a head-first tackle that shattered four vertebrae in his cervical spine.

 In a 73–22 victory over Fresno State in Week 2, Hilton collected six combined tackles (one for a loss), a forced fumble, and half a sack while starting at rover.
 On October 10, 2015, he recorded four combined tackles (three for a loss), a pass deflection, and his first interception of the season in a 52–3 victory over New Mexico State.
 The following week, the Rebels were defeated by Memphis with Hilton making a career-high 11 combined tackles, 2.5 tackles for a loss, one sack, a pass deflection, and an interception.
 He finished his senior season with 70 combined tackles (49 solo), 12.5 tackles for a loss, 11 pass deflections, 1.5 sacks, and two interceptions in 11 starts and 13 games.

 Hilton finished his college career with 226 combined tackles (156 solo), 25.5 tackles for a loss, 24 pass deflections, six interceptions, four forced fumbles, and 3.5 sacks in 49 games and 39 starts.

 Professional career

+Pre-draft

 Coming out of Ole Miss, Hilton was projected to go undrafted and be a priority free agent by the majority of NFL draft experts and scouts.
 He did not receive an invitation to the NFL Combine and attended Ole Miss' pro day on March 28, 2016.
 Team representatives and scouts from all 32 NFL teams were present at Ole Miss' pro day to scout one of the most talented groups in school history, one that included Hilton, Laquon Treadwell, Laremy Tunsil, Robert Nkemdiche, Cody Core, Chad Kelly, Evan Engram, Fahn Cooper and ten other prospects.
-He was ranked as the 27th-best free safety prospect in the draft by NFLDraftScout.com.
-Hilton received positive reviews from scouts for his versatile ability to play multiple positions in college, decent coverage skills, gritty tackling ability, reaction quickness, and ability to track balls well downfield.
+Hilton was ranked as the 27th-best free safety prospect in the draft by NFLDraftScout.com.
+He received positive reviews from scouts for his ability to play multiple positions in college, decent coverage skills, gritty tackling ability, reaction quickness, and ability to track balls well downfield.
 NFL scouts thought his ability to produce a professional career was greatly hindered by his lack of size.

 Jacksonville Jaguars

-On May 1, 2016, Hilton was signed as an undrafted free agent by the Jacksonville Jaguars following the 2016 NFL Draft.
+On May 1, 2016, Hilton was signed as an undrafted free agent by the Jacksonville Jaguars following the 2016 NFL draft.

 Throughout training camp, Hilton competed with Aaron Colvin, Dwayne Gratz, Peyton Thompson, Josh Johnson, Demetrius McCray, Briean Boddy-Calhoun, and Nick Marshall for a job as a backup cornerback.
-On August 29, 2016, the Jacksonville Jaguars released Hilton as a part of their final roster cuts.
+On August 29, 2016, the Jaguars released Hilton as a part of their final roster cuts.

 New England Patriots

-On September 6, 2016, Hilton was signed to the Patriots' practice squad.
+On September 6, 2016, Hilton was signed to the practice squad of the New England Patriots.
 He was released by the team on September 14, 2016.